AhmedUKamel/INSTANT-AI/Session 06/COMPARISONS.md

 |Time           |O (V+E)                |O (V+E)                |

 ### Conclusion
-> BFS is better to be used if target is far from starting point.
+> BFS is better to be used if target is far from starting point. <br />
 > DFS is better to be used in decision trees.

 ___